-Prefa Preface7
+Prefa Preface

-1. Introduction .
-9
+1. Introduction 9

-ival
+On a arrival 9

-xford calendar
+The (Oxford calendar 9

-i ne o rganisation of the collegiate University 9
+The o organisation of the collegiate University 9

-2. The Structure of Research Degrees 11
+2. The Structure of Research Degrees 10

-tionary status
+Prob bationary statusbationary status

-fer of status
+Tran nsfer of status

+Oral l Presentations

-mation of DPhil Status
+Conf firmation of DPhil Status

+Oral l Presentations 11

-sions of time
+Exte ensions of time 11

-Suspe nsion and lapse of status 13
+Susp pension and lapse of status 11

-3. Supervisors and Supervision 14
+3. Supervisors and Supervision

-Resea rch supervision: a brief guide for supervisors & students 14
+Rese earch supervision: a brief guide for supervisors & students 13

-4. DPhil Thesis 17
+4. DPhil Thesis 15

-5. The Archaeology Graduate Studies Committee 17
+5. The Archaeology Graduate Studies Committee 15

-6. Student Representation, Evaluation and Feedback 17
+6. Student Representation, Evaluation and Feedback 15

-7. Complaints and Appeals 19
+7. Complaints and Appeals

 8. Oxford University Research Archive (ORA)

-~ ~
+٥.

 9. Research and Skills Training

-opment as a Researcher ng Needs Analysis
+velopment as a Researcher

-ng
+Oxford training landscape

+DPhil Training Needs Analysis

+v do I find the training I need?

-rcher Integrity Training
+earcher Integrity Training

-ing Experience
+reloping Teaching skills and Experience

-tunities for Work Experience
+Орро portunities for Work Experience 19

-Minds - Curriculum Enrichment Programme

-10. Financial Assistance 25
+10.

-esearch Council Awards for on-course Students
+UK R Research Council Awards for on-course Students 20

-enance funding
+Mair intenance funding 20

-Trave and research grants 25
+Trav vel and research grants 20

-11. Fieldwork Safety and Training 27

-ork

-ration

-ng
+11. ,

+dwork

+Prep paration 22

+Trair ining 22

-12. General Information 20
+12.

-l Premises and useful facilities
+ool Premises and useful facilities

-ars and lectures
+ninars and lectures

-and research training
+ls and research training

+Othe or 25

+ANNEXE A - Guidance for Transfer of Status 29

-1. The Purpose of Transfer of Status
+1. The Purpose of Transfer of Status 29

-2. The Timing of Transfer of Status
+2. The Timing of Transfer of Status 29

-3. How to Apply for Transfer of Status
+3. How to Apply for Transfer of Status 30

-4. The Transfer Assessment
+4. The Transfer Assessment 30

-5. Instructions to Assessors
+5. Instructions to Assessors 31

 6. Criteria for Success

-7. Outcomes of Transfer of Status.
+7. Outcomes of Transfer of Status 32

-8. Deferral of Transfer of Status 39
+8. Deferral of Transfer of Status 33

-ANNEXE B - Guidance for Confirmation of Status 40
+ANNEXE B - Guidance for Confirmation of Status 34

-1. The Purpose of Confirmation of Status 40
+1. The Purpose of Confirmation of Status 34

-2. The Timing of Confirmation of Status 40
+2. The Timing of Confirmation of Status 34

-3. How to Apply for Confirmation of Status 41
+3. How to Apply for Confirmation of Status 35

-4. The Confirmation Assessment 41
+4. The Confirmation Assessment

-5. Instructions to Assessors
+5. Instructions to Assessors 36

 6. Criteria for Success

-7. Outcomes of Confirmation of Status
+7. Outcomes of Confirmation of Status 37

-8. Deferral of Confirmation of Status 44
+8. Deferral of Confirmation of Status 39

-ANNEXE C - Oral Presentations 46
+ANNEXE C - Oral Presentations 40

-ANNEXE D - Theses and their Presentation
+ANNEXE D - Theses and their Presentation 41

-Word limits 47
+Word limits 41

 Choice of DPhil thesis subject and title

-Standards required for the MLitt and DPhil
+Standards required for the MLitt and DPhil 42

-Thesis structure and Presentation.
+Thesis structure and Presentation

-Specific guidance for AN INTEGRATED OR article-based thesis
+Specific guidance for AN INTEGRATED OR article-based thesis 42

-Specific Guidance for A monograph thesis Formatting and presentation of written work 50
+Specific Guidance for A monograph thesis

+Formatting and presentation of written work

 Preparation and binding of theses

 Submission of theses and the examination process

 Taking your degree

-Plagiarism
+Plagiarism 51

-ANNEXE E Code of Prosting on our minim 60

 ANNEXE E - Code of Practice on supervision

 The supervisory structure and sources of support

+Who can supervise?

 Supervisor Checklist

 Discussion prompts for first meetings with students

-Research student checklist 67
+Research student checklist

-Supervisors' responsibilities for students undertaking fieldwork 69
+Supervisors' responsibilities for students undertaking fieldwork 63

-ANNEXE F - Graduate Supervision reporting (GSR) 71
+ANNEXE F - Graduate Supervision reporting (GSR) 65

-ANNEXE G - Memorandum of Guidance for Examiners 73
+ANNEXE G - Memorandum of Guidance for Examiners

-The examiners' report 74
+The examiners' report 68

-ANNEXE H - Teaching Opportunities for Graduate Students 76
+ANNEXE H - Teaching Opportunities for Graduate Students 70

-ANNEXE I - Oxford University Research Archive (ORA) 77
+ANNEXE I - Oxford University Research Archive (ORA) 71

 Third party copyright

 The Social Sciences Division - Restricted access arrangements

-Dispensation from consultation of your thesis - The Bodleian Libraries and ORA
+Dispensation from consultation of your thesis - The Bodleian Libraries and ORA 73

-Journal articles included within the thesis
+Journal articles included within the thesis 73

-Plagiarism
+Plagiarism 73

-General Queries 80
+General Queries

-ANNEXE J - Ethical Review Procedures for Research in the Social Sciences 81
+ANNEXE J - Ethical Review Procedures for Research in the Social Sciences 75

 Why is ethics scrutiny and approval important?
-81
+75

-You need ethics approval if 81
+You need ethics approval if

-What you need to do 81
+What you need to do

-ANNEXE K - Academic good practice - a practical guide 82
+ANNEXE K - Academic good practice - a practical guide 76

-Academic good practice - a practical guide 82
+Academic good practice - a practical guide 76

-Developing good practice 82
+Developing good practice

-Time management 82
+Time management

-Reading skills 82
+Reading skills

-Note-taking 83
+Note-taking

-Citation 83
+Citation

-Referencing 83
+Referencing

-Research and library skills 84
+Research and library skills

-Information literacy.
-84
+Information literacy

-International students 84
+International students

 What is plagiarism?
-85